jminck/vagrant-splunk-cluster/README.md

 forked from https://github.com/phips/splunkbox

-Installs and sets running Splunk, on top of a [@core CentOS 7 Vagrant Box](https://atlas.hashicorp.com/centos/boxes/7).
+Installs and configures a Splunk cluster, on top of a [CentOS 7 Vagrant Box](https://atlas.hashicorp.com/centos/boxes/7).

 You need to have [Ansible](http://ansible.com) installed prior to spinning this box up.